DEFRA/pair-programming/PAIR_PROGRAMMING_PLAN.md

 ### 2. API Endpoints
 - Use FastAPI to define endpoints.
 - POST `/register`: Accepts name and email, adds user if not present, and pairs them with a new user they haven’t been matched with.
-- POST `/pair`: It accepts username or email and responds by emailing who the user has been paired with and a message.
+- POST `/pair`: It accepts username or email and responds by emailing who the user has been paired with and a message. (only pair existing user i.e. users must have gone through the register route before they can be paired)
 - GET `/users`: List all users and their pairings for admin/debugging.

 ### 3. Pairing Logic